shantanu1995/sevensenderschallenge/README.md

 2. Then run the test present under src/main/test

 [Note:- If the test doesn't run from intellij try going to File->Settings->Build,Execution,Deployment->Build Tools->Gradle and set Run tests using:Intellij.
 Then try rerunning the tests again]

+[Note: The code compatibility is on java 1.8]